-A one-mile way-marked route for use by runners, walkers and pushers (wheelchairs or buggies) to measure and time their exercise session.
+One-mile run route: way-marked route for use by runners, walkers and pushers (wheelchairs or buggies) to measure and time their exercise session.
 Start /finish line at the ‘Rock up and Run’ notice board beside the children’s play area.

 Pitch and Putt